 - Children in K-3rd grades stay for the first part of our worship service.
 This exposes our children to corporate worship at an early age.
 The kindergarten through 3rd graders are escorted from the lobby of the Worship Center to the Education Center after they are dismissed from the worship service following the pastoral prayer.
 You can pick your child up in Education Center as soon as the service is over.
 You are also welcome to keep your child with you during the entire service.

 - We have a room in the back for nursing mothers that provides privacy and live audio/video stream of our services.

 What should I wear?

-Our church is diverse in every way including our dress.
 People wear everything from shorts to suits.

 What do your services look like?

 We typically preach expositionally, which means we preach through whole books of the Bible section by section exposing what God's telling us.
 The themes flowing from that text help direct our songs, prayers, and Scripture readings.
 Each week an elder of the church will lead us in a public corporate prayer.

 Our musical style tends to go between traditional and contemporary, but we are more driven by the theme of the words than the style of the song.
 Our main concern in worship is that we hear the voices of our brothers and sisters in Christ lifting up praises to our great God.

 - Communion (monthly)